alexarlord-boop/devops/README.md

 Most Docker containers use Linux images and as a DevOps engineer you will work most of the time with remote servers on cloud which use Linux operating system.

-B. **Git essentials** that let teams collaborate on code efficiently, like:
+🅱. **Git essentials** that let teams collaborate on code efficiently, like:
   1. Common commands
   2. Branching strategies (gitflow, trunk-based)
   3. Merging